carpincho/USBKill-revived/README.md

 ### CHANGE LOG
 (The usbkill-revived project uses the most recent version of USBKill before its abandonment.
 This will be a change log rather than a feature list.
 USBKill-Revived is updated every day or every other day.
 The changelog may be changed as new spontaneous bug fixes come in.
 For old changelogs, look at the README history.)

-**(Version 1.1)**
+**(Version 1.0)**
--Issue #102 on the original USBKill repo has been fixed.
+-Issue #102 and #77 on the original USBKill repo has been fixed.

 -The previous commands used to wipe SWAP were insufficient.
-There are now 3 commented presets that the user can use in lieu of the poor implementation of both the original USBKill swap eraser and the previous fix in Version 1.0.
-The user can either choose overwriting with /dev/urandom with ``dd``, use ``shred``, or wipe the swap with a random AES-256-CTR key, then wiping with /dev/zero as an overkill preset.
+There are now 3 commented presets that the user can use in lieu of the poor implementation of the original USBKill swap eraser  The user can either choose overwriting with /dev/urandom with ``dd``, use ``shred``, or wipe the swap with a random AES-256-CTR key, then wiping with /dev/zero as an overkill preset.
+- The command to wipe RAM only worked on Ubuntu and Debian.
+Unfortunately, it is impossible to wipe RAM without third-party-tools as a convenience as RAM is intentionally hard for users to access.
+Because of this, the most that can be done as a default is purging the RAM cache (aka forcing it to release everything) and making it difficult but not impossible to recover with a cold boot attack.
+Until I can find a way to wipe RAM with a simple command, it is up to the user to overwrite. **(TODO: Find a way to overwrite RAM without unnecessary bloat dependencies like sdmem)**

-**(TODO: Fix all other issues on the original repository.)**
+**(TODO: Fix all other issues on the original repository and add all merge requests to main code from the original repo.)**